MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Start match should not be there -> Instead when both coach appear there will be a clock to start
  - If a player plays with someone in the round 1 he can not play with with in round 2 or three
  - Make it more SEO friendly

+ - **Match**
+ - First team will assign players (and click on submit lineup)
+ - Captain will not see other team's action box but he can see rosters of other team
+ - There is a action flow to explain boxes

 ___
  - **Single Match (public)**